 The doctoral program is a full-time, full-residency program that is designed to be completed in five years but typically students complete within six years.
 No part-time students will be accepted.
 The curriculum is designed to meet or exceed state and national guidelines for licensing and accreditation.

 The program is currently APA accredited with the next site visit expected in 2027.
 Questions related to the program’s accredited status should be directed to the Commission on Accreditation:

 750 1st Street NE

 Integration of M.S. and Ph.D.
 Curricula

 The doctoral program builds on our current M.S. programs, which offer two different clinical approaches.
-The Clinical Behavioral (CB) M.S. program provides training in state-of-the-art behavioral assessment and empirically validated treatment techniques, encompassing applied behavior analysis, behavior therapy, and cognitive-behavior therapy.
+The Clinical Behavioral (CB) M.S. program provides training in state-of-the-art behavioral assessment and empirically validated treatment techniques, encompassing applied behavior analysis, behavior therapy, cognitive-behavior therapy, and third-wave behavior therapy.
 The General Clinical (GC) M.S. program provides a multitheoretical view of psychological disorders that emphasizes assessment, diagnosis, and treatment from various perspectives.
 A unique feature of our doctoral program is the opportunity for students to acquire specialization in applied behavior analysis and behavior therapy and assessment, or to sample from a menu of courses from multitheoretical orientations.

 Master of Science in Clinical Psychology (Pre-Doctorate):

 Students in the Clinical Psychology Ph.D. program are allowed to apply for the pre-doctoral Master of Science in Clinical Psychology en route to the Ph.D.